VenkteshV/SUNAR/README.md

 ```
 Note the above script runs using evidences saved froma  run of SUNAR algorithm and does inference to enable easy reproduction of the results in paper

-If interested in running SUNAR end-end run
+If interested in running SUNAR end-end for reproducing SUNAR numbers in Table 1 run

 ```
 python evaluation/wikimultihop/llms/run_sunar.py